westerleyy/NYU-CityDirectories-Project/readme.md

 This repository serves to consolidate all of the scripts required to operationalize the digitization process of New York City's 19th century directories.

 #### Current Status @westerleyy
-As of January 7, 2020, a workflow for the preprocessing of the images has been developed.
-At this moment, it sits within the `WorkflowTrial01.ipynb` file.
+As of January 30, 2020, a workflow for the preprocessing of the images has been developed with the `crop_for_columns.py` script.
 The present workflow will crop out images to just the columns and then perform an affine transformation which effectively deskews and rotates the image.

-The `crop_for_columns.py` file operationalizes for bash command line operations.
+Some directories were scanned in as single-channeled grayscale images.
+This will cause issues when converting from PIL images to OpenCV images directly as a batch under the assumption that all scanned images have three channels.
+The image pre-processing step has accounted for this when deskewing.

 #### Tesseract -oem and -psm values
 `-psm` stands for Page Segmentation Modes.
 This [page](https://github.com/tesseract-ocr/tesseract/wiki/ImproveQuality#page-segmentation-method) explains in detail how it works but basically there are 14 options as listed below: